payatu/vuln-nodejs-app/solutions/solutions.md

 ```
 ### Exploit

-1. Go to **`/notes`** and create a note while intercepting request using burpsuite.
+1. Go to **`/notes`** and create a note while intercepting request using burp suite.
-2. Forward the note saving request and you will see another request to **`/notes/user/:userid`** to load your notes send this request to repeater and guess the userid of user **`vulnlabAdmin`** to access his notes and complete this exercise.
+2. Forward the note saving request and you will see another request to **`/notes/user/:userid`** to load your notes send this request to the repeater and guess the userid of user **`vulnlabAdmin`** to access his notes.

 ### Vulnerable Code